Znack/front-end-tips/css.md

 ## Requirements about CSS rules
 #### Don't use `!important`
- In 99% cases you can just increase the priority of the selector
+ In 99% cases, you can just increase the priority of the selector

 #### Don't use `position: absolute` where it is possible
  The flow of the elements is extremely important - try to break it as rare as possible

 #### Don't move elements with "top", "bottom", "left" or "right" rules that has `position: relative`
- Relative position is quite confusing, so always try to move elements with margin or padding.
+ The relative position is quite confusing, so always try to move elements with margin or padding.
 Move elements in exceptional cases

 #### Don't use negative margins
  However it is valid property and W3C allows it, the negative margins are more confusing than `position: absolute`.
-There is [great guide](https://www.smashingmagazine.com/2009/07/the-definitive-guide-to-using-negative-margins/) about such margins, but all techniques can be replaced with more obvious solutions.
+There is the [great guide](https://www.smashingmagazine.com/2009/07/the-definitive-guide-to-using-negative-margins/) about such margins, but all techniques can be replaced with more obvious solutions.

 #### Avoid fixed height and max-height
 Fixed height can lead to confusing of your colleagues and overlapped elements.
 You can use fixed height when there is no other way or it is requirement of the design:
-1. For example we have slider, all elements have `position: absolute` and they move with JS scripts.
+1. For example, we have a slider, all elements have `position: absolute` and they move with JS scripts.
 Here we have to set height to the slider container because all children have `position: absolute`
 2. In the design we have a list of blocks with fixed height, all overflowing content should be hidden.

 #### Avoid fixed alignments